 Closed Landfill Program

-The MPCA is authorized and mandated under the Landfill Cleanup Act (LCA) to initiate cleanup actions and take over long-term operation and maintenance at up to 112 qualified closed state-permitted landfills throughout Minnesota.
+The MPCA is authorized and mandated under the Landfill Cleanup Act (LCA) to initiate cleanup actions and take over long-term operation and maintenance at qualified closed state-permitted landfills throughout Minnesota.

 For more information, see Closed Landfill Program page.

 Open landfills are regulated by Minn.
 Rules 7001 and 7035.
 They actively accept, under the terms and conditions of a MPCA permit, certain types of wastes for disposal.
 They are part of a larger and integrated collection of open solid waste management facilities that process, transfer and receive waste for disposal in Minnesota.

 Open landfills fall into several categories, which include: demolition, industrial, mixed municipal and municipal waste combustor ash.
 See the links below for information about open landfills in Minnesota.